harness/developer-hub/tutorials/manage-service-reliability/intro-java-exception-management.md

 ## Dealing with exceptions – a repeatable process

 Even though it is difficult to remove all the exceptions, it is important to identify the problematic exceptions and prevent them from escaping into production as they can negatively impact the users.
-You can use a three-step process to identify, resolve, and prevent to minimize the bad exceptions.
+You can use a three-step process to identify, resolve, and prevent bad exceptions.

 ### Identify critical issues